Controlling Your BGP Routes with Communities (AS63018)

 Zayo * AS6461

 * Montreal only.
 At Montreal, Cogent and Zayo are our transit upstreams (GSL and Unitas are not present).
-We also peer at the QIX (Quebec Internet Exchange) in Montreal for direct exchange with local networks.

 What We Send You